serverless/blog/posts/2016-10-14-building-a-serverless-screenshot-service-with-lambda.md

 **Conclusion**
 ==========

-Taking screenshots with Lambda is a great solution.
-There's no need to setup queuing, batch workers, etc. Lambda can handle the screenshots, thumbnails and storage.
-Whenever a request comes in, it will automatically spin up, auto scaling to whatever you need.
+Taking screenshots with Lambda Wheneveris a great solution.
+There's no need to setup queuing, batch workers, etc. Lambda can handle the screenshots, thumbnails and storage.  a request comes in, it will automatically spin up, auto scaling to whatever you need.

 Serverless makes it really easy to setup, configure and deploy your microservices.
 It's a seamless process to extend your services with other AWS services you might need for your project.